buaziz/SnapLoader/README.md

 - **🛡️ 100% Private & Secure**: All file parsing, data processing, and geocoding happens client-side.
 Your data is never uploaded to any server.
 - **📁 Easy File Upload**: Upload your entire Snapchat data export `.zip` file directly.
 The app automatically finds and parses the `memories_history.html` file for you.
 - **🌍 Automatic Geocoding**: Automatically converts GPS coordinates into country names using a 100% offline, privacy-preserving algorithm.
-- **✍️ GPS Data Embedding**: For JPEG images, GPS coordinates are embedded directly into the file's EXIF metadata, making them compatible with photo apps like Google Photos or Apple Photos.
+- **✍️ GPS Data Embedding**: For JPEG images, GPS coordinates are embedded directly into the file's EXIF metadata, making them compatible with photo apps like Google Photos or Apple Photos. _Note: MP4 videos do not support client-side GPS embedding due to browser limitations._
 - **🧠 Smart Download History**: The app remembers your download progress in your browser's local storage.
-Previously downloaded years or months are automatically de-selected, making it easy to continue where you left off.
-- **💪 Advanced Controls for Large Collections**: For selections with over 500 memories, the app provides powerful tools like drill-down filtering (by month or year) and user-controlled batching to ensure a smooth and reliable experience.
-- **🤖 Intelligent Downloading**:
-    - Handles Snapchat's complex download formats, including ZIP archives containing main images and overlays.
-    - Automatically merges image overlays (filters, stickers) onto the main photo.
-- **🌐 Multilingual Support**: Fully supports English, Arabic, French, Spanish, Chinese, Hindi, and Bengali, including RTL layouts.
-- **🗂️ Organized ZIP Archives**: Downloads a single, neatly organized `.zip` file with your memories sorted into folders.
-The structure can even be `COUNTRY/YEAR/` for specific filtered downloads.
+- **🛡️ Robust Link Validation**: Automatically detects if your Snapchat export links are active or expired, preventing confusing "403 Forbidden" errors before you start.
+- **⚡ Streaming ZIP Generation** (Chrome/Edge): On supported browsers, files stream directly to disk with unlimited capacity and minimal memory usage.
+- **⚠️ Graceful Browser Fallbacks**: Automatically detects unsupported browsers (Firefox/Safari) and provides clear warnings and memory-safe processing limits.

+---

+## ⚠️ Known Limitations

+- **MP4 GPS Metadata**: Due to browser limitations, GPS coordinates cannot be embedded into MP4 video files.
+Videos are downloaded without location metadata, but the files themselves remain fully playable.
+- **Browser Compatibility**:
+  - **Recommended**: Chrome 86+, Edge 86+, Opera 72+ (Supports Unlimited Streaming)
+  - **Supported**: Firefox, Safari (Limited to ~500MB batches via in-memory processing)

 ---